satie/s3-bucket-access/README.md

 The [cloudformation template](./cfn-template.json) creates the following resources

-* Creates separate groups for read and write permissions
+* Separate groups for read and write permissions
-* Creates users with read and write groups assigned to them
+* Users with read and write groups assigned to them
 * IAM keys for users are stored in secrets manager

 It can take two parameters